sergioald/tdms-sync-checker/README.md

 ## Citation / acknowledgement

-This project was developed as part of a PhD/laboratory workflow for TDMS data-quality checking and synchronisation review.
+This project was developed as part of a laboratory workflow for TDMS data-quality checking and synchronisation review.